vmsmith/CookBook/fowl_duck_breast_roasted_apicius-sauce.md

 #### Preparation:

+*Day One:*
 1. Mix 1:1 ratio of honey and olive oil
-2. Season duck breast with salt, pepper, and oregano, then marinate with honey/oil and put in fridge overnight
+2. Season duck breast with salt, pepper, thyme, and oregano, then marinate with honey/oil and put in fridge overnight
+*Day Two:*
 3. Prehat oven to 400F
 4. Mix 1:1 ratio of sherry and honey
 5. Combine Coriander, fennel seed, and all spice powder in a bowl